ales8822/myvco/README.md

 5. **Start Meetings**: Create meetings and have conversations with your AI staff
 6. **Context-Aware Responses**: AI staff will reference company knowledge and previous discussions
 7. **Manage Companies**: Archive companies you no longer need, or permanently delete them
+8. **Launch Autonomous Missions**: Start collaborative group chats where multiple AI staff members talk to each other to solve complex tasks.
+9. **Grant File System Access**: Use the built-in UI folder browser to give your AI staff read/write access to local directories on your machine for coding and file analysis.

 ## 🔧 Technology Stack